soalaksks/moe-canberrasec/_our-partners/School Accolades.md

 From mind-boggling experiments to captivating explanations, our Science Buskers left no stone unturned in making science fun and accessible to all.
 Their hard work, dedication, and enthusiasm truly paid off.

-Join us in congratulating our students, who have once again showcased the brilliance and potential of our school's young scientists.<br>
+Join us in congratulating our students, who have once again showcased the brilliance and potential of our school's young scientists.<br><br>
 				<img src="/images/scibuskers2.jpg"><br>
 			</td></tr><tr><td>
 				Two of our Secondary 1 student represented the school at the Bulky Waste to Wonder Competition 2023 award ceremony and exhibition held at the National Gallery of Singapore.
-Their designs have won the top awards based on creativity, functionality, and sustainability.
+Their designs have won the top awards based on creativity, functionality, and sustainability.<br><br>
 <img src="/images/waste2wonder1.jpg"><br>
 			</td></tr>
 			<tr><td>We are very delighted to share that one of our alumni, Muhammad Cairel Bin Razali from 5N2 (Class of 2015), graduated from ITE as one of the top graduates in 2023.